top of page

 What is Permitted Development?

-Permitted development rights grant homeowners the freedom to make certain changes to their properties without obtaining planning permission from the local council.
+Permitted development rights grant homeowners the freedom to make specific changes to their properties without needing to obtain planning permission from the local council.

-These rights are established in legislation and cover many alterations, from small-scale extensions to loft conversions and changes to a property's external appearance.
+These rights are established in legislation and cover a range of alterations, from minor extensions to loft conversions and changes to a property's external appearance.

 Common Permitted Development Projects